jjvanzon/Circular-Language-Spec/spec/system-interfaces/list-concept.md

 This is called list interface inheritance.

-So the ‘normal’ appearance of the nonagon would be what is the most intuitive behavior of a list: not to express primarily that the list is also just an object: that is internal behavior, hidden away in the system interface.
+So the ‘normal’ appearance of the nonagon might be what is the most intuitive behavior of a list: not to express primarily that the list is also just an object: that is internal behavior, hidden away in the system interface.
 So the class line of a nonagon should express the class that the items should have.

 Lastly, it is also possible to have a list of lists: